HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/sd-helm-chart/README.md

 | `sdimage.affinity`            | Use it to add affinity/antiaffinity policies. | `podAntiAffinity` rule set to spread provisioner instances     |
 | `sdui_image.affinity`         | Use it to add affinity/antiaffinity policies. | `podAntiAffinity` rule set to spread SD-UI instances           |

-### 4. Kubernetes version
+### 4. Kubernetes and Helm version

-Only Kubernetes version 1.18.0 or later is supported.
+Only Kubernetes version 1.18.0 or later and Helm 3 or later is supported.

-**NOTE**: With an older Kubernetes version, HPE SD components might not work as expected, or might not be able to deploy the Helm chart at all.
+**NOTE**: With an older Kubernetes version and Helm version, HPE SD components might not work as expected, or might not be able to deploy the Helm chart at all.

 ## Deploying Service Director